-“One of Brazil's best small hotels, set in a private nature reserve 3.5 hours' drive (or a short helicopter flight) north of Rio”
+“One of Brazil's greatest hotel experiences, set in a private nature reserve 3.5 hours' drive - or a short helicopter flight - north of Rio”

-Guided daily excursions on foot or horseback explore the reserve's caves, valleys and natural wonders, and afterwards you can sink into loungers or the hot water Jacuzzi by Engenho’s Waterfall and unwind with a frosty caipirinha.
+Guided two-daily excursions on foot explore the reserve's natural wonders, caves, valleys and natural wonders, and afterwards you can sink into loungers or the hot water Jacuzzi by Engenho’s courtyard and unwind with a frosty caipirinha.
 The wonderful spa offers Ayurvedic massages and well-being rituals, and there are daily yoga classes to balance your mind, too.
 And the service and welcome are second to none.
 A stunning place to escape and rejuvenate, with a sense of adventure.

 - You are looked after like royalty: recent guests talk of surprise picnics in the forest, and owners who become your friends